 - Baked potato soup - creamy blend of potatoes, sour cream, and cheddar topped with chives and crumbled bacon.

-If you’ve enjoyed this Tuscan white bean soup or any recipe on this site, give it a 5-star rating and leave a review.
+If you’ve enjoyed this Tuscan White Bean and Roasted Garlic Soup Recipe or any recipe on this site, give it a 5-star rating and tell us about it in the comments below.

 We strive to satisfy a number of learning styles.
 If you are someone who prefers to learn by watching, you can find most of our recipes on YouTube and our Facebook Page.